emmanuelneri/reactive-microservices/README.md

 - Receive schedule request from HTTP Endpoint
 - Validate request body and require fields before response
     - If the validation or Kafka sender fails return bad request
-    - If the validation and kafka sender ok return accepted http code and with an request id
+    - If the validation and kafka sender ok return accepted http code
+- Endpoint response a request Id to get processed request back
 - Produce "ScheduleRequested" event to Kafka topic

 ### schedule-schema